alelievr/Modern-Rendering-Introduction/Rasterization.md

 As mentioned above in the diagram, adding a discard instruction in the fragment shader automatically moves all the early depth and stencil tests after the fragment shader evaluation making them less interesting in terms of performance.

+### Multiple Render Targets

+The fragment shader can have a maximum of 8 color outputs, each output is 4 channel, so it's a maximum of 32 values representing "color" data that can be output from the fragment shader.

+This is an interesting feature that allows to implement more complex rendering algorithms like deferred shading that relies on exporting material properties into a `GBuffer` composed of several render targets.

 ### Quads & Helper Pixels

 One particularity of the rasterizer is that the minimum unit it can process is not a single pixel but actually 4, we call this a quad and represent a 2x2 pixel shape.

 Having the guarantee that at least 4 adjacent pixels are being processed at the same time is neat as it allows to do calculation between the values of those pixels.
 This is what the [ddx](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-ddx) and [ddy](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-ddy) instructions do, these instruction calculate the rate of change of the value passed in parameter and are essential for texture filtering.
 We'll see them more in detail in the chapter about filtering and texturing.